 Marian Schinske, NOVATOSPIRIT Founder, President and Executive Director

 Marian founded KarmaSpirit, dba NovatoSpirit, in 2005.
 She's been praised for her work in effectively helping impoverished children improve their health.
-She’s received a Marin Founders Award in 2015, and in 2016 she was nominated for “Individual Leadership” for the Leaders of the North Bay Awards, spotlighting those who contribute to the prosperity and quality of life in Sonoma, Marin, and Napa counties.
-For 10 years, she’s been nominated for “Achievement in Nonprofit Excellence” at the Heart of Marin Awards, which honors notable nonprofits in the county.
+In 2017, she was recognized for her work helping families in poverty by several Marin leaders, who nominated her for the Marin Women's Hall of Fame.
+She received a Marin Founders Award in 2015, and in 2016-2017 she was nominated for the Leaders of the North Bay Awards, spotlighting those who contribute to the prosperity and quality of life in Sonoma, Marin, and Napa counties.
+For 12 years, she’s been nominated for “Achievement in Nonprofit Excellence” at the Heart of Marin Awards, which honors notable nonprofits in the county.
 Additionally, she’s been nominated for the “Volunteer Family Award” by APPLE Family Works; the Bay Citizen’s “Citizen of Tomorrow” Award; The Beryl H. Buck Award for Achievement in Marin County; and the California Governor’s Council on Physical Fitness and Sports “Spotlight Award.”
 California Senator Mark Leno has also commended her work.